ASSOCIATE IN ARTS DEGREE (0001) – SPECIAL EDUCATION PRE-MAJOR

 - ED 265 – Introduction to Special Education

 The optional courses listed below may be applicable toward a baccalaureate Special Education major.
 Please keep in mind that most transfer institutions limit the number of credit hours taken within a student’s major field of study at the community college level.
-To ensure the acceptance of such courses toward your intended major, check with the four-year institution where you are transferring or a SWIC counselor regarding their applicability.
+To ensure the acceptance of such courses toward your intended major, check with the four-year institution where you are transferring or a SWIC advisor regarding their applicability.

 - PE 221 – Elementary School Activities